 Work like an adult, don't play like one...

-For two years running, we have transformed a basic ballroom into THE most amazing dodgeball court ever, complete with bleachers, hot dogs, and cold suds… And we’re doing it again for SAEM19!
-Come battle it out for the title of 2019 Dodgeball Champs!
+For three years running, we have transformed a basic ballroom into THE most amazing dodgeball court ever, complete with bleachers, hot dogs, and cold suds… And we’re doing it again for SAEM20!

 Sponsored in part by:

 Regular Registration (Ends May 1, 2020): $200

 - Trophies will be awarded to the 1st, 2nd, and 3rd place teams.